st-Wook/docs.fireboltofdeath.dev/docs/flamework/additional-modules/components/attributes.md

 Components support attributes out of the box!
 It'll even generate type guards for each attribute, automatically.

 ## Adding attributes to a component
-Adding components to an attribute is very straightforward.
+Adding attributes to a component is very straightforward.
 Define an interface, pass it into BaseComponent, and voila!
 ```ts
 interface Attributes {
 	prop1: string,